ziyuan84/website_traffic_analysis/website_traffic_analysis.md

 ## Abstract

-It has been suggested that dwell times on webpages may be modeled using a Weibull distribution, and that Web browsing exhibits a significant "negative ageing" phenomenon, that is, the rate of Webpage abandonment decreases over time [@Liu10].
+It has been suggested that dwell times on webpages may be modeled using a Weibull distribution, and that Web browsing exhibits a significant "negative ageing" phenomenon, that is, the rate of Webpage abandonment decreases over time  <span class="citation">(Liu, White, and
+Dumais 2010)</span>.
 The goal of this project is to assess the suitability of the normal and Weibull distributions for modeling the average session duration of visitors to a specific website `(http://www.polygraphis.com)`, and to determine whether average session durations for this website have a negative ageing effect.
 Furthermore, we classify visitors by the region they come from and use a hierarchical Weibull model to study the average session duration of visitors from each region.
 We then fit the model using JAGS and R and perform convergence diagnostics as well as residual analysis, and assess predictive performance of the model.
 These results are then compared to those obtained by fitting a normal distribution to the data.

 <p>Our results are as follows.
 First, it is observed that in both the Weibull and normal models, MCMC convergence of the monitored parameters is achieved after 5000 iterations, and that the corresponding autocorrelation values decrease sharply to 0.
 Second, the Deviance Information Criterion (DIC) value for the Weibull model turns out to be smaller than that for the normal model.
 Third, the residual plots for both models do not appear to follow any pattern, but the mean observational level residuals for the normal model are generally lower than those in the Weibull model.
 That is to say, it appears that the normal model is a better fit to the data than the Weibull model.
 Fourth, we confirm that the posterior Weibull distribution for each region is indeed negatively ageing, that is, the hazard function for the pdf in each case is decreasing.</p>